apache/incubator-kie-kogito-pipelines/README.md

 `kogito-images` is run only on Jenkins and is using its own `.ci/jenkins/Jenkinsfile`.

 `kogito-operator` is run on another Jenkins and is using its own `.ci/jenkins/Jenkinsfile`.

+**NOTE:** PR checks are also available for the different environments listed above.
+Please read the PR template to know which one are available for a specific repository.

 #### Jenkins artifacts PR checks